EmmJaeTechDevs/LucentAgAPI/replit.md

 **Role-Based Access Control**: User roles are managed through a normalized roles table with roleId foreign key in the users table.
 Current roles: farmer (id=1) and buyer (id=2).
 All authorization checks use roleId for consistent access control.
 The userType column is retained for backwards compatibility with existing API clients.

-**Multi-Factor Authentication**: SMS-based OTP verification for user registration and login.
+**Multi-Factor Authentication**: SMS-based OTP verification for user registration and login using Africa's Talking SMS API.
 OTP codes have configurable expiration times and single-use enforcement.
 Email OTP has been disabled in favor of SMS-only verification.

+**Transactional Registration Flow**: User registration follows a strict transactional flow to ensure data integrity:
+1. Generate OTP code without persisting to database
+2. Send SMS via Africa's Talking - if SMS delivery fails, abort registration immediately
+3. Create user in database ONLY after SMS sends successfully
+4. Persist OTP code to database - if persistence fails, rollback by deleting the created user
+5. This ensures no orphaned users exist without valid OTP codes, and no users are created without successful SMS delivery

+**Automatic Cleanup**: A scheduled background job runs every 15 minutes to delete unverified accounts older than 8 hours.
+This cleanup cascades to associated OTP codes and sessions, maintaining database integrity and preventing accumulation of incomplete registrations.

 **Password Security**: Bcrypt hashing with salt rounds for secure password storage.
 No plaintext passwords are ever stored.